-- From your Profile in the upper right-hand corner, click “App Settings.”
+- From your Profile in the upper right-hand corner, click “General Settings.”

 - You will now get pop-up notifications as you receive messages in the OnSIP app.

-- To disable message notifications, select the ‘Off’ button next to “On Chat.”
+- To disable message notifications, simply uncheck the same checkbox.

 Disabling the Slack Integration